siddharth-kabra/weather-app/README.md

 - Run `yarn`
 - Run `yarn build` to create build
 - Run `yarn start` to start the production ready build

+### Key points:

+- Added server side rendering and caching in cities API for better performance.
+- Added debounce on search for optimised performance.